RedTotally/Adam/README.md

 5. Check the outputs.

 ## What does the output mean?

+--Skip the yapping if you know what machine learning is-- If you are also new to machine learning, the learning follows a very simple formula, and you have probably seen it in high school: `y = wx + b`
+`w = weight, b = bias`

+It is like the linear equation: `y = mx + b`
+--Skip the yapping if you know what machine learning is--

 - Epoch means the data point; you can take it as an attempt.
 - Loss value is how close the output is to the actual answer; the bigger it is, the more inaccurate it is.
+- The final answer... is the final answer the machine gives you, though not 100% accurate without sufficient attempts and data.
+- Then it will print an object that contains the data it will store, including the weightings and the attempts.